 Formation and dissociation of Fe-OC complexes are two of many ways in which Fe and OC are impacted by hypoxia; both Fe and OC can also respond independently to changes in DO concentrations.
 Fe is oxidized from Fe(II) (soluble) to Fe(III) minerals (insoluble) both biotically and abiotically under oxic conditions (Kappler et al., 2021).
-Increased microbial biomass may be partially responsible for the increase in sediment OC under oxic conditions in experimental microcosms, as we observed the formation of orange (likely Feoxidizing) biofilms on top of the sediment layer in oxic microcosms (Figure S1).
+Increased microbial biomass may be partially responsible for the increase in sediment OC under oxic conditions in experimental microcosms, as we observed the formation of orange (likely Feoxidizing) biofilms on top of the sediment layer in oxic microcosms (Figure S2).
 Fe reduction is also often associated with an increase in pH, which may increase the solubility of OC (Tavakkoli et al., 2015).
-However, pH did not differ consistently between microcosm treatments in this study and remained circumneutral on a whole-ecosystem scale (Figure S6 and S7).
-While these alternative mechanisms likely play a role in Fe and OC release, the decrease in Fe-OC and total OC following inactivation of the oxygenation system in FCR suggests that, at least for some surficial sediments, short (~2 week) periods of hypoxia can cause Fe-OC complexes to dissociate and decrease sediment OC burial on a whole-ecosystem scale.
+However, pH did not differ consistently between microcosm treatments in this study and remained circumneutral on a whole-ecosystem scale (Figure S7 and S8).
+Likewise, other metals (e.g., aluminum, calcium, manganese) may release OC from sediment under hypoxic conditions, though the influence of these alternative metals on OC release is likely less quantitatively important than Fe (e.g., Wang et al. 2021).
+While these alternative mechanisms likely play a role in Fe and OC release, the decrease in Fe-OC and total OC following inactivation of the oxygenation system in FCR suggests that, at least for some surficial sediments, short (~2 week) periods of hypoxia can cause Fe-OC complexes to dissociate and decrease sediment OC burial on a whole-ecosystem scale